bojbrook/Smashbot/README.md

 # Smashbot
-A Discoed bot relating to super smash bros
+A Discord bot relating to super smash bros